 - It helps to identify the skills and knowledge required to perform a job efficiently.

-- It is very important factor to motivate employees and boost employee empowerment
+- It is a very important factor to motivate employees and boost employee empowerment

-- It provides a communication channel between team and supervisor.
-It makes the goal setting process more transparent.
+- It provides a communication channel between the team and supervisor.
+It makes the goal-setting process more transparent.

 - It identifies the issues which leads the low performance and also resolve the issues by providing suggestion about development interventions.